HumanCellAtlas/spring-boot-cookbook/README.md

 ```
 ./gradlew bootRun
 ```

+More detailed internal documentation on our Graylog Server can be found on our internal [Confluence](https://www.ebi.ac.uk/seqdb/confluence/display/EMBL/Centralised+Logging+and+Monitoring).

 # Multiple Profiles
 Most projects will require different configuration when they are in development or deployed to the dev, test or prod servers.
 For this we use Spring profiles.